 2. St. Stephen’s Green

-St. Stephen’s Green is a beautiful park located in the center of Dublin.
-It makes for a great, peaceful break from the busy city.
+St. Stephen’s Green is one of Ireland’s best-known public parks, located right in the center of Dublin’s shopping district.
+With over 2 miles of pathways, beautiful green space, and the occasional free concert, it makes for a welcome and peaceful break from the busy city.

-3. Jameson Tours
+3. Jameson Whiskey Tours

 4. Phoenix Park

 Phoenix Park is the largest enclosed public park in any capital city in Europe — and it’s absolutely gorgeous.
 Originally, it was established as a hunting park and you can actually spot a large herd of deer still living there today!
 While you can definitely experience the park on foot, you’ll be able to take in more if you opt for one of the park’s cycling or segway tours to cover more ground.

 5. Guinness Storehouse